siddharthzs/aws_cloud/EC2.md

 Frequently-accessed, throughput-intensive workloads.
 Big Data, data warehouses, ETL, and log processing.
 A cost effective way to store mountains of data.
 Cannot be a boot volume.

 * Cold HDD (sc1)
+Lowest Cost Option
+Baseline throughput of 12MB/s per TB.
+Ability to brust up to 80 MB/s per TB.
+Max throughput of 250 MB/s per volume.
+A good choice for colder data requiring fewer scans per day.
+Good for applications that need the lowest cost and performance is not a factor.
+Cannot be a boot volume.

+#### IOPS
+* Measures the number of read and write operation per second